Never miss an important update |

 A pyramid is a scheme based on referrals from previous members.
 It is a fraudulent business model where new members are recruited to get future members.
 The bonuses and benefits are connected to the enrollment of new members – who often pay a fee to join the pyramid.

-However, as the memberships grow, new members' recruitment becomes impossible, and the business fails to work.
+However, new member recruitment becomes impossible as the memberships grow and the business fails to work.

-Most such schemes fail because it does not involve any form of legitimate product sale or business with true profits.
+Most such schemes fail because they do not involve legitimate product sales or business with true profits.

 Regulatory bodies and investors often overestimate their ability to spot a scam, and awareness is not a solution to the problem.

 Moreover, most investors seek financial protection, particularly when they go online.
-So the regulators are proposing an Online Safety Bill where the technology companies posting the ads will have to meet the legal requirements if the ads appear on their sites.
+So, the regulators are proposing an Online Safety Bill where the technology companies posting the ads must meet the legal requirements if the ads appear on their sites.

-Beware of the opportunities offered into unrealistic schemes where the firm wants you to join as a member to earn, and they give a bonus to bring recruits to the organisation.
-Initially, they pay an attractive return on investment, but later the money dries up, and the investors lose everything.
+Please beware of the opportunities offered in unrealistic schemes where the firm wants you to join as a member to earn, and they give a bonus to bring recruits to the organisation.
+Initially, they pay an attractive return on investment, but the money dries up later, and the investors lose everything.

-One should seek financial advice before investing in any such offers and make sure that any firm you deal with is authorised.
+One should seek financial advice before investing in such offers and ensure that any firm you deal with is authorised.

 The follow-up can be a new scam, where the firm offers a money-back or proposes to buy back the investment for a fee.